 This system provides cooling without the use of any equipment.
 CRAC units are not necessary for maintaining the optimum environment.
 These are placed at the rear of the cabinets absorbing the heat and removing it through the chilled water system.
 For data centers with insufficient cooling airflow, this can be a viable solution.
 It can produce a maximum of 5400 m3 per hour of airflow while only using 300W of power.

 Passive RDHX has no moving part, so it is highly dependent on the airflow provided by the server fans within the cabinet.
-The pressure and temperature within the cabinet is a critical aspect to consider on this solution.
+The pressure and temperature within the cabinet is a critical aspect to consider in this solution.
 Too much volume of airflow at the rear door can increase head pressure load on the server fans.
 This pressure head can create sealing of all potential air pathways resulting in air recirculation.
-The use of AKCP cabinet analysis sensor can identify issues where pressure are not correct and alert so action can be taken.
+The use of AKCP cabinet analysis sensor can identify issues where pressure is not correct and alert so action can be taken.

 The Benefits of Rear-Door Heat Exchanger